Peanut Butter Chocolate Chip Cookies are the perfect combo of 2 classic cookies combined! They are sure to be a hit with the adults and kids!

 - Make sure your ingredients are at room temperature before starting.
 This helps everything blend together without leaving lumps.

-- As with my classic soft peanut butter cookie recipe, I recommend using regular creamy peanut butter, like Jif, Peter Pan, etc. The oils in natural peanut butter separate too easily causing the cookies to spread a lot.
+- As with my classic soft peanut butter cookie recipe, I recommend using regular creamy peanut butter (I use Jif or Peter Pan successfully in this recipe) instead of natural peanut butter here, because the regular will hold up better.

 - Make sure when adding the chocolate chips you are only folding the chocolate chips in at the end with a spatula.
 The less time the flour is being mixed into the dough, the chewier and more tender the cookies will be.

-- I also recommend using an ice cream scoop to ensure evenly shaped and evenly baked cookies.
+- I also recommend using an ice cream scoop to ensure evenly shaped and evenly baked cookies especially if you’re going to be using my ice cream sandwich idea.

 - Use parchment paper on your baking sheet to prevent the cookies from sticking.
 Peanut butter cookies are extra sticky due to the peanut butter!

-- Cool your cookies completely on a wire rack before storing them for later so they don’t stick together.
+- Cool your cookies completely on a wire rack before storing them for later so the chocolate chips don’t stick together.

 How to Store

-- Room Temperature: Cookies can be stored in an airtight container on the counter up to 2-3 weeks.
+- Store: Cookies can be stored in an airtight container on the counter up to 2-3 weeks.

 Frequent Questions

 While they are mostly decorative, the fork marks were originally added to help flatten peanut butter cookies on your cookie sheet before baking.
-You can alternately roll the cookie dough in sugar and flatten with a bottom of a drinking glass on your cookie sheet.
+You can alternatively roll the cookie dough in sugar and flatten it with the bottom of a drinking glass on your cookie sheet.

 1. Using too much flour will cause any cookie recipe to be too dry, which makes them crumbly.